mario-deluna/php-glfw/docs/getting-started/drawing_a_triangle.md

 ## Why a triangle?

 Why draw a triangle?
 Well, it's the simplest geometry you can draw and it's a good starting point to get familiar with the rendering pipeline.
-I honestly was kinda blown away when i realized that every object / model / mesh can be represented as a collection of triangles.
+I honestly was kinda blown away when I realized that every object/model/mesh could be represented as a collection of triangles.
 (That sentence is going to make a few math people mad) but let me explain.

-A square is made up of two triangles, a cube is made up of six squares and so on.
+A square is made up of two triangles.
+A cube is made up of six squares, and so on.
 So if you can draw a triangle, you can draw anything.
 (Well, almost anything...)

 ![PHP-GLFW](./../docs-assets/php-glfw/getting_started/triangles.png){ width="100%"}